 Search data: Use the number of monthly searches around your brand or product to find out how often searchers are looking for you online.
 Compare it to searches to your competitors and you’ll be able to see the gaps you need to plug.

 Earned media: Just like your social media, you want to keep an eye on earned media.
 This is any mention in the press and online after you’ve put out an ad campaign.
 A simple Google Alert will do the trick and show you how often journalists mention or write about your brand.

 Surveys and focus groups: Brand awareness surveys or focus groups may require a little more effort to organise but can give you really useful qualitative data about how effective your advertising is, how well it meets your goals and finds your intended audience.

 Backlinks: Backlinks are a really simple way to measure your success.
 They show how many other websites have linked back to you and whether those links come from sites that are relevant to your product or service.

 Enquiries and sales: There’s no better metric to gauge interaction across online and offline advertising than the number of enquiries customers make and the number of sales.
-It sounds obviously but this is important to track after putting out any advertising campaign so ensure you monitor this.
+It sounds obvious, but this is important to track after putting out any advertising campaign so ensure you monitor this.

 Advertising + Content marketing = Brand success

-This allows you to cover all bases and – especially if you are new to the online sphere or your market – means you can make an impact more quickly and easily than relying on content alone, which can take a while to start seeing results.
+This allows you to cover all bases and – especially if you are new to the online sphere or your market – it means you can make an impact more quickly and easily than relying on content alone, which can take a while to start seeing results.